ExponentialTech/frontend-challenges/README.md

 ## Acceptance Criteria
 In order to complete the challenge, all acceptance criteria must be met:
-* The table should be sortable by each column (note that the last column&mdash;the ESG SCore and graph&mdash;are considered one column.)
+* The table should be sortable by each column (note that the last column&mdash;the ESG Score and graph&mdash;are considered one column.)
 * The table should be able to be paged through using the Previous and Next buttons.
 * The ESG Score chart should be "heat mapped" where the base color is `rgb(0, 27, 66)`, but the opacity is the ESG score (on a scale of 0 to 100.)
 * The ESG Score bar's width should be sized relative to the ESG score (on a scale of 0 to 100.)